cryptobuks1/passwordless-1/README.md

 # Passwordless
-Quickly and securely sign in to apps and services through a link in your email.
+Quickly and securely sign in to a website through a link in your email.